Management and Governance Structure

 This reorganization will accelerate various initiatives designed to increase corporate value and achieve innovative management capabilities in the Business Technologies business, strategic and agile utilization of management resources, and systems to support efficient operation.

 The Board of Directors appoints the Company’s executive officers and selects the Representative Executive Officer and the President (positions currently served by one person), as well as other executive officers in positions of responsibility, from among these officers.
 The division of executive duties is also determined by the Board.
 The Representative Executive Officer and President and other executive officers perform decision-making on and execute the business entrusted by the Board.

 Matters of major importance to the management of the Group are deliberated and determined by the Management Council, a body established to provide support to the Representative Executive Officer and President in his or her decision-making capacity.

 Every year, each board member provides an evaluation of the Board of Directors, which serves as a general review of the composition and administration of the board and its three committees, as well as other matters.
-This evaluation is summarized and discussed by the outside directors, chairman and president in an effort to enhance corporate governance.
+The evaluation by each board member is summarized and discussed by the outside directors, chairman, president and other directors in an effort to enhance corporate governance.

 The Nominating Committee determines internal and outside director candidates to be put before the General Meeting of Shareholders, according to the following selection criteria.

 - A person that is well liked, dignified, and ethical